Not sure how the Discovery Family Program works?

 ❏ Take them to a park and let them run . . . and have everyone else run with them!
 Wherever they lead, the whole family follows.
 It's called 'Following the Toddler'

 ❏ Use the little one as weights!
 Try doing a few squats while holding your baby, or lift them (carefully!) into the air and back down.
 (Remember to not toss them!)

 ❏ Make it a family exercise and do a family 'pass and squat'.
 Just be sure that the baby is having fun with it and that the hand-off is safe for the baby.
 Keep it at a hand-off, NEVER a pass.
 This 'ball' is absolutely NOT one you want to take chances with!

 Community Engagement Adventure

-It tends to be easier to stick to your health goals if the people around you are supportive, and better yet-- live the same lifestyle with you.
-Share your health Adventures with a group of 2-3 friends and encourage them to join you.
+It tends to be easier to stick to your health goals if people around you are supportive, and better yet, live the same lifestyle with you.
+Have each family member share your health Adventures with 2-3 friends and encourage them to join you

 by Healthy Habits: